eemeli/esfs-statutes/esfs-statutes.md

 At each meeting of the Committee, the Treasurer presents the financial situation of the Society; Between the meetings they shall do the same at the request of the Chair or the Elected Vice-Chair.

-The National Delegates (two for each country) as Per Appendix 1 represent the interests of the professionals and fans of their countries.
+The National Delegates (two for each European country, as defined above) represent the interests of the professionals and fans of their countries.
 They:
 * Periodically convey to the Chair and the Secretary information of the most important local events (conventions, awards, books, magazines, fanzines) and on the admission of new members, etc.,
 * Support the Organizing Committees of the Eurocons and Euroconferences when these events occur in their countries.